 Gene mutations can either be inherited or acquired (somatic).
 Inherited gene mutations are passed down from your mother and/or father, and are in every cell in your body when you are born.
 Acquired or somatic gene mutations occur after you are born and can result from environmental or lifestyle factors such as smoking, radiation, UV exposure, diet, etc.

 Cancer is a disease that results from abnormal gene function.

 While it has been believed that much of the time cancer is due to chance, as only 5-10% of cancers had known hereditary causes, we believe that much more of cancer risk is passed down from your parents.
 Our work at MiraKind is to discover the genetic markers for many more cancers, and to use this information to define the strategies and behaviors that may help reduce cancer risk.

 The KRAS-variant is a good example of such a biomarker which provides a new explanation for the genetic cause of cancer for many families with strong cancer histories.
 This inherited gene mutation is associated with an increased risk of breast (up from 1:8 to 1:4), ovarian (up from 1:74 to 1:12), and lung cancer, as well as multiple cancers in the same individual.
 The KRAS-variant is found in up to 25% of cancer patients, and is in 1/17 people in the general population, making it far more common that previously known mutations associated with cancer, such as BRCA1, which is found in only 5% of breast and ovarian cancer patients, and in 1/400 people overall.

 What can the KRAS-variant tell me about my health?

 The KRAS-variant was discovered in 2007, and MiraKind’s research studies are helping us learn more about its implications for health and cancer risk every day.
 However, we have already learned some important things about how individuals with the KRAS-variant may be able to use information about their KRAS-variant status to help them make decisions about their health.
-Learn more about the KRAS-variant if you have a family or personal history of cancer or endometriosis, have tested BRCA-negative, or are peri- or menopausal.
+Learn more about the KRAS-variant if you have a family or personal history of cancer, have tested BRCA-negative, or are peri- or menopausal.